 Students who are accepted into any of CoAD's undergraduate programs are eligible for an award.

-The application window for Private Donor Scholarships (formally called Upperclassman Scholarships) is NOW OPEN!
-ALL current LTU students are eligible to apply for scholarships before January 1, 2019
+The application window for Private Donor Scholarships (formally called Upperclassman Scholarships) is October 1st, 2019 to January 1st, 2020.
+ALL current LTU students are eligible to apply for scholarships ranging from $500 to $5,000 per year.

 Undergraduate students at Lawrence Technological University are encouraged to participate in undergraduate research.
 To facilitate this LTU will fund ten $1000.00 undergraduate research projects.